s194384/s194384.github.io/index.markdown

 <div style="justify-content: center;">
   <p style="margin-left:5px; margin-top: 10px; font-style: italic;">
     <small>Figure 9: <em>This is an interactive plot.
-Try and hover over the datapoint to see the dates of the observation.
+Try and hover over the datapoint to see the date of the observation.
 The year can be chosen in the drop-down menu in the top left corner.
 Furthermore, use the zoom icon to zoom in at the data point you find interesting.
 By clicking the spinning circled arrows, the plot will resent to its original state.
-The blue dots are the blix/mobile phone counter data, and the crosses are the bench data.</em></small>
+The blue dots are the blix/mobile phone counter data, and the crosses are the bench data.
+They can also be turned on and off from the menu on the plot.</em></small>
   </p>
   <div class="image-container">
     <iframe